 Distance: 10 miles (16.1km)

-Time to walk: Best foot forward you can crack this one in about 3 1/2 hours, but why would you want to as there’s lots to stop & explore.
-On a sunny day (ha!) relax, & stroll & take around 5 hours.
+Time to walk: This is quite a long walk & can be done in around 3.5 hours, but why would you want to as there’s lots to stop & explore.
+On a sunny day relax, & stroll & take around 5 hours

 Difficulty: A mix of off-road & on country lanes.
 As some tracks are around a lake & across fields it can get muddy in wet times

 Parking: Park at Delapre Abbey (see below)

 Public toilets: Delapre Abbey & several pubs along the route